renovatebot/renovate/docs/development/issue-labeling.md

     status:requirements
     status:blocked
-    status:ready // Before removing this, edit the query below status:in-progress
+    status:in-progress

 </details>

 Use these to label the status of an issue.
 For example, use `status:requirements` to mean that an issue is not yet ready for development to begin.
-All open issues should have some `status:*` label applied, and [this search](https://github.com/renovatebot/renovate/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc+-label%3Astatus%3Arequirements+-label%3Astatus%3Aready+-label%3Astatus%3Ain-progress+-label%3Astatus%3Ablocked+-label%3Astatus%3Awaiting-on-response+) can find any which are missing a status label.
+All open issues should have some `status:*` label applied, and [this search](https://github.com/renovatebot/renovate/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc+-label%3Astatus%3Arequirements+-label%3Astatus%3Ain-progress+-label%3Astatus%3Ablocked+-label%3Astatus%3Awaiting-on-response+) can find any which are missing a status label.

 ### Type of issue